 What Judgments May be Appealed?

-Only "final judgments" may be appealed.
+Generally, only "final judgments" may be appealed.
 A final judgment disposes completely of the case, leaving no further issues for the court to decide.
 A judgment does not have to result from a jury verdict to qualify as a final judgment.
 Cases which are resolved through motions for summary judgment or motions to dismiss are also considered final judgments.
 A court may allow interlocutory appeals under some circumstances, such as the denial of a preliminary injunction.
 All losing parties in civil matters and all criminal defendants have a right to appeal a judge or jury's verdict against them.
-The prosecution in a criminal matter, however, may not appeal a verdict in favor of the defendant.
-To appeal a verdict of "not guilty" would violate the Double Jeopardy clause of the United States Constitution.

 Which Courts Hear Appeals?